2002Mayankrana/Myniml/README.md

+Project Overview:

-Project Overview This project is a fully functional live e-commerce website built using only frontend technologies: HTML, CSS, and JavaScript.
+This project is a fully functional live e-commerce website built using only frontend technologies: HTML, CSS, and JavaScript.
 Despite being entirely frontend-based, it is designed to handle up to 50 orders per week effectively.

 KEY FEATURES: